-Women's Marches draw large crowds on second day
+Women's Marches end with eyes on the midterms

-(CNN)Thousands of demonstrators gathered in cities across the United States Sunday for a second day of Women's Marches, calling for equality and respect while urging supporters to make their voices heard by voting in this year's midterm elections.
+(CNN)Thousands of demonstrators filed into the Sam Boyd Stadium near Las Vegas on Sunday, the culmination of a weekend in which dozens of Women's Marches took place in cities across the United States.
+At each of them, attendees called for women's rights and equality while urging supporters and allies to make their voices heard by voting in this year's midterm elections.

+The Las Vegas rally -- expected to be the largest on Sunday -- was the official anniversary rally of last year's Women's Mach in Washington, and was largely focused on using activism to generate concrete action at the ballot box.

+"We have to march together, we have to organize together, we have to mobilize together and we have to vote together, even when we don't like one another," said Tamika Mallory, co-chairwoman of the national Women's March organization, in Las Vegas.

+"We have the power to change every policy and make every elected official work for us, but they cannot see division among us, because they will go and do nothing for the people," she said.
+"We must stand up and be loud and be bold."

-Sunday's marches were held one year from the day hundreds of thousands of women, donning pink hats, took to the streets of Washington in a stunning display of resistance to President Donald Trump, whose administration many feared could threaten women's rights.
+Sunday's marches were held one year from the day that hundreds of thousands of women, donning pink hats, took to the streets of Washington in a stunning display of resistance to President Donald Trump, whose administration many feared could threaten women's rights.

-The largest of the marches on Sunday was expected to take place in Las Vegas, but others were scheduled in Seattle, Miami, Phoenix and many other cities across the country and around the world.
+Besides Las Vegas, marches were schedule in Seattle, Miami, Phoenix and many other cities across the country and around the world.

 The demonstrations came one day after hundreds of thousands of men, women and children took to the streets in Washington, New York, Philadelphia, Chicago, Denver, Los Angeles and other cities Saturday on the one-year anniversary of Trump's inauguration.

-But marches weren't limited to the US.
+Marches weren't limited to the United States.
 Over the weekend, activists gathered in cities across Europe, including London on Sunday and Rome on Saturday.

-And politics weren't the only thing on demonstrators' minds.
+Politics weren't the only thing on demonstrators' minds.
 The marches also coincided with the recent #MeToo and Time's Up movements against sexual assault and harassment.
 Carrying signs, demonstrators voiced their support for women's rights and equality and the cultural shift that has rocked numerous industries and communities in the past few months.

 Rachel Baxa marched in Boise, Idaho, with her 2-year-old daughter Georgia in tow.

-Baxa said she was motivated to march "by a myriad of things," including a certain "horrific phrase" said by the president.
+Baxa said she was motivated to march "by a myriad of things," including a certain "horrific phrase" said by the President.

 "The fact that my daughter would grow up to be something that could be reduced to mere gruesome locker room talk by the type of man who could earn the presidency in this country.
 I was terrified," Baxa told CNN via Instagram.
 She said she herself had been sexualized and seen her ability to make choices about her body taken from her.